chadsmith12/dotsec/README.md

 ## Installation

-You can install Dotsec by downloading the latest release from the [GitHub repository](https://github.com/chadsmith12/dotsec) or by building it from source.
+You can install Dotsec by downloading the latest release from the [Releases](https://github.com/chadsmith12/dotsec/releases) or by building it from source.
 Make sure to add the Dotsec binary to your system's PATH for easy access.

 ```shell
 # Install Dotsec from source